joaopizani/avr-wavegen/avr-am/README.md

 AVR to be able to hear anything.
 Of course, if you're not so purist, you can always add a transistor to the output to amplify it.
 Just please don't amplify it too much or else you might go to jail :P

-This module contains two source files (src/avr-am/config.c and src/avr-am/toggle.c), and is responsible for providing an Amplitude Modulation (AM) "backend" for the tone generation library.
-The "config.c" file has functions to help setup a carrier wave with desired frequency, by working with timer 0.
-Then the file toggle.c has two interrupt service routines (ISRs):

 What's this lib made of?
 ------------------------
 Well, our whole approach to wave generation in avr-wavegen is based on timers and interrupt-driven